 Top Row: Trumps in Italian & English, Text in Italian, and Card Back

 2nd Row: High Priestess, Empress, Emperor

 3rd Row: Hierophant, Lovers and Wheel of Fortune

 4th Row: Tower, Moon and World Card

-E-Mail Morena Poltronieri (Museum Director) for details.
+E-Mail Morena Poltronieri (Museum Director)

 Brought to you by Arnell's Art